 Maximum Residual Disinfectant Goal (MRLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination ug/l - micrograms per liter or parts per billion.
-NA - Not Applicable The equivalent of 1 second in 32 years.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination mg/l - milligrams per liter or parts per million.
+The equivalent of 1 second in 12 days ND - Not detected ug/1 - micrograms per liter or parts per billion.
+The equivalent of 1 second in 32 years.
+NA - Not Applicable pCi/l - Picocuries per liter.
+The equivalent of 1 second in 320 centuries.
+CU - Color Unit TU - Turbidity Unit $\mathbf{MFL}$ - Million fibers per liter